vnavascues/direct-request-coordinator/media/README_CHAINLINK_HACKATON_2022_02_FALL.md

 Tasks & tools improvements:

-- Add any missing task and/or tool based on users' feedback.
+- Add any missing task and/or tool based on users' feedback, for instance "add funds".
 - Incorporate some of the [DRAFT](https://github.com/linkpoolio/draft) tasks & concepts that help troubleshooting requests, e.g. decoding fulfillment transactions.
-- Improve the README.md, and How To guides.
-Include more examples using different DRCoordinator configs and TOML/JSON specs.
+- Improve the README.md and How To guides.
+For instance include examples of different DRCoordinator configs (e.g. multi price feed, L2 Sequencer Uptime), TOML/JSON specs, showcase the refund mode, etc.
+- Keep track of all the above introducing a changelog.

 But also:

 - Support any NodeOp that wants to give it a try.
+For instance and improved `ethabiencode2` task would allow NodeOps not having to list, price & manage N Get jobs (e.g. `(uint256)`, `(uint256,uint256)`, `(uint256, uint256, uint256)`, ...) cause each Consumer could enforce its desired ABI per request.
 - Try to understand DRCoordinator's place in the ecosystem once OCR2DR is released.

 ## What I learned